Researchers who have claimed this convict

 Biographies

 On the 27th of September 1823, "Donald, alias Daniel Twaddell, alias Ferguson ... (appeared in the High Court of Justiciary in Glasgow, Strathclydeshire) accused of stealing on the 23rd of January 1823 from the house of Hugh Limburn, Adelphi Street, a silver watch and other articles." ("Circuit Intelligence-Glasgow," Scotsman, Midlothian, 1 Oct.
 1823, p.
 7.)
-The prisoner, charged with being by habit and repute a thief, initially denied his guilt, "but after the testimony of the first witness ... (he) retracted his plea and confessed."
+The prisoner, charged with being a habitual and reputed thief, initially denied his guilt, "but after the testimony of the first witness ... (he) retracted his plea and confessed."

 The following February, the press reported that "a detachment of the 40th Regiment of Infantry is ordered to embark on board the "Phoenix" convict-ship, at Sheerness, as guards over the convicts that are to be conveyed in that vessel ... to New South Wales." ("Council Office, Whitehall," Morning Post, London, 20 Feb.
 1824, p.
 3.)
-On the 23rd of March, Donald Twaddle was transferred to the "Phoenix" at the Nore, the sandbank in the Thames Estuary, near Sheerness.
+Donald Twaddle was transferred to the "Phoenix" at the Nore, the sandbank in the Thames Estuary, near Sheerness, on the 23rd of March.

 "Sailed the "Phoenix" transport, with convicts, to New South Wales," read the news. ("Sheerness, March 31,” Public Ledger and Daily Advertiser, London, 2 Apr.
 1824, p.
 4.)
 The ship "sailed on Monday ... (the 5th) from Portsmouth, ... (not for New South Wales, but) for Van Diemen's Land ...
 VDL.)" ("Miscellaneous Epitome-Domestic," Norfolk Chronicle, Norwich, 10 Apr.
 1824, p.
 4.)